raspibolt/raspibolt/guide/bonus/lightning/cln.md

   $ sudo systemctl daemon-reload
   $ sudo systemctl start cln.service
   ```

 ## c-lightning-Rest & RTL

 * c-lightning-Rest: REST APIs for c-lightning written with node.js and provided within the [RTL repository](https://github.com/Ride-The-Lightning/c-lightning-REST).
-* In this chapter we are going to add c-lightning Rest as CLN plugin and furthermore link RTL for CLN node management.
+* In this chapter we are going to add c-lightning-Rest as CLN plugin and furthermore connect RTL for CLN node management.
-* The installation of RTL is already described [here](https://raspibolt.org/guide/lightning/web-app.html), so we are only going to take a look at the configuration of `RTL-Config.json`.
+* The installation of RTL is already described [here](https://raspibolt.org/guide/lightning/web-app.html), so we are focusing on the configuration.

 ### c-lightning-Rest plugin

-* Setting up c-lightning-Rest as plugin for CLN.
-Because of that, we need to do this as user "cln".
-So first we need to download and verify c-lightning-Rest code:
+* Setting up c-lightning-Rest as plugin for CLN requires us to be user "cln".
+So first we need to download and verify the c-lightning-Rest package:

   ```sh
   $ sudo su - cln